GrapheneCt/LowMemMode/README.md

 Allows you to launch other applications in LOWPHYMEM mode while enlarged memory apps (+29MiB, +77MiB and +109MiB) is in the background.

-Only for 3.60-3.65 retail FW versions
+Tested on 3.60-3.65 retail FW versions

 Install under *main